 The Greek philosopher Epicurus (341–270 BC) founded the school of philosophy called Epicureanism.
 Only a few fragments and letters of Epicurus's 300 written works remain.
 Much of what is known about Epicurean philosophy comes from later followers and commentators.

-He taught that by deep thinking (philosophy) one should aim for a happy, tranquil life - which was also marked by peace, no fear, no pain, and by living a self-sufficient life among friends.
+He taught that by deep thinking (philosophy) one should aim for a happy, tranquil life of peace - one without fear and pain - a self-sufficient life among friends.

 A man cannot enjoy full happiness, untroubled by turmoil, in a debilitated state.

 As far as death is concerned, humans live in a city without walls.
 [Cf. Epicurus]

 As for the bad, the more they prosper, the more they injure themselves.
 [Epicurus, the Vatican Selection]

 Beauty and virtue and the like are to be honored, if they give pleasure; but if they do not give pleasure, we must bid them farewell.
 [Epicurus fragment]

 He has become an old man on the day on which he forgot his past blessings.
 [Epicurus, The Vatican Sayings]

 He who fails to heed this limit falls into an error.
 [Epicurus, the Vatican Selection]

 He who says either that the time for philosophy has not yet come is like someone who says that the time for happiness has not yet come.
 [Epicurus]